 Pelzer is a tiny town located in the state of South Carolina.
-With a population of 91 people and two constituent neighborhoods, Pelzer is the 268th largest community in South Carolina.
-Pelzer has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+With a population of 1,401 people and two constituent neighborhoods, Pelzer is the 268th largest community in South Carolina.

-Being a small town, Pelzer does not have a public transit system used by locals to get to and from work.
+Pelzer is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Pelzer has a very low overall level of education: only 8.77% of people over 25 hold a 4-year college degree or higher.
+The citizens of Pelzer have a very low rate of college education: just 7.51% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

-Pelzer is a somewhat ethnically-diverse town.
 The people who call Pelzer home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pelzer residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pelzer include German, English, Scottish, and Scots-Irish.
+Important ancestries of people in Pelzer include German, Irish, English, Scottish, and Scots-Irish.

 The most common language spoken in Pelzer is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Greek.